The Sacramento Observer: History

 A decade later the Observer had 42,000 subscribers, a staff of 35 and had won the John B. Russwurm Award from National Newspaper Publishers Association.
 In 2001, the paper launched its website.
 Around that time the paper's readership was about 75-80% African-American while the paper's staff was 50-60% Black.
 The Observers president and CEO Lawrence "Larry" C. Lee said the paper historically had not been treated as a legitimate member of the press and it was difficult to retain quality staff "because they're often lured away by larger publications with fewer responsibilities and bigger paychecks."
 William Lee ran the Observer for decades with his wife Katheryn C. Lee.
 By 2003, the paper had won 500 local and national awards, and the Russwurm Award, the highest honor in African American journalism, six times.

 William Lee oversaw the editorial-side while his wife oversaw the finances.
 In 2013, Katheryn Lee died at age 77.
 The couple had three children together, Roddy Lee (who died in 1994), Billy Lee Jr. and Larry Lee, who in 2015 became the paper's publisher.
 In 2019, William Lee died.
 He was 83.
 At that time the couple's youngest son Larry Lee took over the Observer.
 In May 2020, the Observer was one of 10 Black-owned newspapers to join Word in Black, an initiative to post stories on a shared website aimed at a national audience.
 In August 2020, after five decades headquartered in Oak Park, the paper relocated to a new office space in the Old North Sacramento neighborhood.

 In 2021, the paper was redesigned after its look had remained unchanged throughout its existence.
 In 2023, the paper won its seventh Russwurm Award.
+In 2025, William H. Lee was inducted into the California Newspaper Hall of Fame.
+In May 2026, the Observer expanded to Stockton after launching a dedicated news site for that city called Stockton Represented.
+In June 2026, the website of the Sacramento News and Review was donated to the Observer.